Polydynamical/learn-cpp/tips.md

     This can be fixed with changing ```long long b = a * a``` to ```long long b = (long long)a * a;```

-- Checking for equality between flating point numbers should not be done with "==" (sometimes c++ has precision) errors.
+- Checking for equality between floating point numbers should not be done with "==" (sometimes c++ has precision) errors.
 Use the following:
     ```cpp
     if (abs(a-b) < 1e-9) {
         // a and b are equal